Old World vs. New Wave Olive Oil: A Delicious Duel Across Continents

 The Real Winner Is… Your Palate

-Here’s the secret: there is no “better” oil.
+Here’s the secret: there is no “better” oil in the abstract.
 It’s like asking whether a Cabernet Sauvignon is better than a Pinot Noir.
-They are different, and the right choice depends entirely on what you’re eating and what you enjoy.
+They are different, and the right choice depends on what you’re eating, what mood you’re in, and what kind of flavor you want the oil to contribute.